havocbcn/LIS/README.md

 -   *TDD* (started with inside out and changed to outside in, the github history will show)
 -   *Semantic commit messages*
 -   *Object callisthenics*

+### Proposed project structure ###
--   *DDD*, the domain is quite small (one bounding context) so I only used to guide the folder structure and class naming.
+Using *DDD*, the domain is quite small (one bounding context) so I only used to guide the folder structure: Domain, Domain services and Exceptions.
+I do not include Repositories or Proxies.

+Class names are took from the documentation.

 ## Refactoring strategy